razaellahi/ibs-format/README.md

 Once upon a time, there was a <b>thristy</b> <strike><i>crow</i></strike>.

-# Auto detect links in text
+# Auto detect links in the text

 For auto detecting links in to the text and converting them to HTML `<a>` tags, the function 'ibsFormat' needs three arguments
  * To enable auto detecting links create an object and set its 'detectLinks' property to true.